 - New academics (probationary lecturers) - sessions are provided by Academic Staff Development email@example.com, through the Pathway to HEA Fellowship for probationary lecturers

-- All academics who supervise - the UoBath’s Development opportunities for those who teach and/or research, as well as Workforce Development’s Programmes & Courses and the online resource Development Toolkit provides various development opportunities, courses and resources around many of the key skills required as a supervisor e.g. Coaching, Communication skills, Difficult conversations, Project management, and Wellbeing.
+- All academics who supervise - the Centre of Learning & Teaching Staff Development Opportunities, as well as Workforce Development’s Programmes & Courses and the online resource Development Toolkit provides various development opportunities, courses and resources around many of the key skills required as a supervisor e.g. Coaching, Communication skills, Difficult conversations, Project management, and Wellbeing.

 Introduction to doctoral supervision